n8thangreen/healthliteracy/README.md

 # Health Literacy Estimation in Newham Using MRP

-Welcome to the GitHub repository for estimating health literacy levels in Newham using multilevel regression and poststratification (MRP) with the Skills for Life survey data.
+Welcome to the GitHub repository for estimating health literacy levels in [Newham, London](https://www.newham.gov.uk/) using multilevel regression and poststratification (MRP) with the Skills for Life survey data.

+This work is carreid-out as part of a [Newham Policy Fellowship Award](https://www.ucl.ac.uk/statistics/news/2024/may/newham-policy-fellowship-award#:~:text=The%20Fellowship%20Programme%20strengthens%20UCL's,Link%20to%20the%20fellowship%20programme.) at University College London (UCL).

 ## Table of Contents